 Torrent downloading is okay, of course depending on the server you use.
 There are a few dedicated servers, optimized for torrenting and streaming.

 In other CyberGhost reviews, written just a few months ago, the number of available servers hovers around 2000.
-Right now you have at your disposal over 3000 (3,112 as of 29 January 2019) servers spread across 60 countries, which is pretty impressive.
+Right now you have at your disposal over 6900 VPN servers located in 90 countries, which is pretty impressive.

 CyberGhost protects against DNS leaks, IPv6 leaks, and port forwarding leaks.
 It can also force HTTPS protocol on sites that support it.

 The kill switch is automatic and if the VPN connection drops for some reason it blocks the internet traffic.
 You can continue browsing without VPN protection or wait for it to be restored.
 You can also add exceptions to your VPN client and access them over a regular, unencrypted connection.